Benjamin-Walker/log-neural-cdes/README.md

 ## Data

-The data folder contains the scripts for downloading data, preprocessing the data, generating path objects and creating dataloaders and datasets.
+The data_dir folder contains the scripts for downloading data, preprocessing the data, generating path objects and creating dataloaders and datasets.
 Raw data should be downloaded into the data/raw folder.
 Processed data should be saved into the data/processed in the following format: